shiva123456789100/shiva123456789100.github.io/content/courses/hugo-blox/_index.md

   trending: false
 ---

-👋 Welcome to your shiny new site.
+👋 Welcome to the reign of amplitude.
 Ready to learn more?

 <!--more-->

-This course provides a brief introduction to creating and editing your site with Hugo Blox.
-For full documentation, refer to the [Hugo Blox Documentation](https://docs.hugoblox.com/).
+This course provides a brief introduction to scattering amplitudes and on-shell methods in computations.
+I will briefly instruct you to gain familiarity with modern amplitude techniques.

 ## Next

 {{< cards >}}
-  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Setup your new site in just 5 minutes!" >}}
+  {{< card url="getting-started" title="Get Started" icon="document-text" subtitle="Start your journey to the world of QFT!" >}}
 {{< /cards >}}